cerisara/DragonGoApp/README.md

 * *reset GUI* : press it to come back to the initial GUI, as if you just had launched the app
 * *Open game reviews* : continues the reading of Pro games reviews
 * *recopy Eidogo* : for debugging only
-* *redraw last goban* : shortcut to quickly view the last goban when offline
+* *redraw last goban* : shortcut to quickly view the last goban

 Note that although the "look and feel" of DragonGoApp is not very appealing, this app actually has all the required functionalities (and even more) to really do its job, I mean, playing Go with DGS !
 It's just that, as a programmer, I hate spending time on designing colourful and nice GUIs.
 I'm really only interested by the core features, sorry about that, but that's just how I am.
-In addition to these 4 main buttons, there's also a fifth rightmost small button at the top, which opens a long list of not-so-often-used commands.
-The third (and last) interation channel is via the standard android menu.

 How to start playing
 --------------------